kpol/ExtraLINQ/README.md

 ```

 ### Shuffle
 Returns an infinite sequence of a random permutation of a finite sequence using Fisher–Yates algorithm.
 If `Random` instance is not supplied into the method, thread-safe implementation of `Random` is used.
-Complexity is `O(n)`.
+Complexity is `O(n)` where `n` is number of elements in the sequence.
 ```csharp
 var result = ExtraEnumerable.Shuffle();
 ```